-We took a three-day schooner cruise on the JW Riggen a couple of years ago, and though it was not autumn, the views are so pretty all year long.
+We took a three-day Windjammer schooner cruise on the JW Riggen a couple of years ago and stopped in Portland on our way to the airport to come home.
+Though it was not autumn, the views are so pretty all year long.

 With its mix of art, outdoor adventures, and sophisticated city life, Portland, Maine also makes a great fall spot to explore.
 Check out the lighthouse tours, the arts, and waves crashing against rocky shores.

 Scarborough Maine, less than ten minutes from Portland, is a wonderful family vacation spot, too.
 We enjoyed our time there so much and made great family memories.

 This shot is from Patten, which is about a three-hour drive north of Portland.
 You just can't go wrong anywhere in Maine in the fall!
 I think it's one of the best places to see fall foliage in New England.